 (25) Buyers who are late with payment may forfeit any return privileges (even if lot is not as described), as the vendor may have been already paid.

 (26) Prospective buyers wishing to bid on lots "on extension", so they can be expertised or an expert certificate obtained, should inform the auctioneer in writing no later than 24 hours before the auction.
 The auctioneer has absolute discretion whether such a conditional bid is accepted.
-If accepted, and the bidder is successful, expertising will be conducted by an expert or expert committee chosen by the Auctioneer, unless other arrangements have been agreed in advance, in writing.
-Failure to request an extension prior to the auction may mean such a request may be refused.
+If accepted, and the bidder is successful, expertising will be conducted by an expert or expert committee chosen by the auctioneer, unless other arrangements have been agreed in advance, in writing.
+Failure to request an extension prior to the auction may mean that such a later request may be refused by the auctioneer.

 (27) Extensions will be granted for expertising to confirm an item is not forged, faked, repaired or regummed.
 However extensions will not granted for obtaining opinions on "condition" or "grading" of an item.
 All such matters of "condition" to have been decided by the bidder or by the auctioneer as per instructions given by the bidder, prior to the auction.

-(28) Lots with expert certificates are offered strictly on the basis of those certificate, and in general no extensions will be granted on such lots, especially if the certificate is recent (ie: within last 10 years), nor will return of any such lots be accepted for any reason.
+(28) Lots with expert certificates are offered strictly on the basis of those certificates, and in general no extensions will be granted on such lots, especially if the certificate is recent (ie: within last 10 years), nor will return of any such lots be accepted for any reason.
 Similarly, all coins/banknotes slabbed by the major grading services, are sold as per their grading and are not returnable for any reason

-(29) Lots "on extension" are payable in full, as per with conditions (9)-(13).
+(29) Lots "on extension" are payable in full, as per with points (9)-(13).
 Payment will not be released to vendor until after lots have been expertized, or refunded to the buyer if the lots are proven to be not genuine.
-All expertising & related costs are the liability of the buyer unless the item is proven to be not genuine.
+All expertising & related costs are the liability of the buyer unless the lots are proven to be not genuine.

 (30) The auctioneer shall not be liable for any default of the purchaser or vendor.
 Also the auctioneer shall not be liable for any error in the catalogue text or illustrations or on the website.
 The only remedy possible for such errors in the auction catalogue or website, is cancellation of the sale of the relevant lots as per condition of sale (22), and refund of purchase price and commission.

 (31) The contents of this catalogue are copyright and cannot be reproduced in any shape, way or form without written permission of Status International.